The State of California requires that potential student loan borrowers be told the following:

 The U.S. Department of Education has ruled that reasonable expenses related to medical residency applications and interviews can be considered "educational expenses" and therefore funded with financial aid.
 This ruling allows the financial aid office to award federal funds specifically for residency application and/or interview costs.

-Final-year medical students may request initial federal funds up to $2,800 by completing the Residency Application Expenses funding request form and submitting the form to the health system financial aid office for review.
+Final-year medical students may request initial federal funds up to $2,800 by completing the Funding Request for Residency Application Expenses form and submitting the form to the financial aid office for review.
 Depending on the student's remaining aid eligibility, funding could be in the form of additional Direct Loan borrowing, but could also include a Direct Graduate Plus Loan.
 At the conclusion of the student's interviews, he/she may request an additional $2,800 (for a total of $5,600) by providing a second request form along with documentation of ALL expenses incurred.

 Students who need to borrow funds in excess of $5,600 will need to pursue a private loan to cover those costs.
 Some private lenders have developed loan programs specifically for final-year medical students who incur residency application, interview, and relocation expenses.
 Private loans may require certification by the financial aid office (most do not), and tend to be more expensive than federally-guaranteed loans.
 For a comparison of residency loans from UC Office of the President's preferred lenders, click here.
 On the drop-down list, choose "Residency" loan (not health profession).
 The selection of a private lender is entirely up to the borrower.